bethan-mallabar-rimmer/EPICv2_manifest/README.md

 #output: ACTN4 ENSG00000298338    CRAMP1       PRMT1      IHH
 #          1          1              1           1         1
 ```
+### Get a list of genes with significant CpGs <1500bp upstream of the TSS:

+### Get a list of genes with significant CpGs <200bp upstream of the TSS:

 ### Get a list of transcripts with significant CpGs in them:
 ```
 sig_transcript_annotations <- transcript_annotations[transcript_annotations[,1] %in% my_significant_cpgs,]